ElektraInitiative/libelektra/doc/tutorials/arrays.md

 .
 As you can see above arrays can contain “empty fields”: The key `user:/tests/sequence/#2` is missing.

-As Elektra keys are sorted alphabetically, it will automatically prepend with as many `_` characters as needed to keep the natural ordering of the array and the alphabetical order identical:
+As Elektra keys are sorted alphabetically, it will automatically prepend with as many `_` characters as needed to keep the numerical ordering of the array and the alphabetical order identical:

 ```sh
 kdb set user:/tests/sequence/#10 'Eleventh Element'